-- (iii) A Student shall be declared successful or 'passed' in any Non-Credit Subject/ Course, if he secures a 'Satisfactory Participation Certificate' for that Mandatory Course. - 11.13 After the completion of each Semester, a Grade Card or Grade Sheet (or Transcript) shall be issued to all the Registered Students of that Semester, indicating the Letter Grades and Credits earned.
+- 10.12.3 A Student shall be declared successful or 'passed' in any Non-Credit Subject/ Course, if he secures a 'Satisfactory Participation Certificate' for that Mandatory Course. - 10.13 After the completion of each Semester, a Grade Card or Grade Sheet (or Transcript) shall be issued to all the Registered Students of that Semester, indicating the Letter Grades and Credits earned.
 It will show the details of the Courses Registered (Course Code, Title, No. of Credits, Grade Earned etc.), Credits earned, SGPA, and CGPA.

-12.0 Declaration of Results
+11.0 Declaration of Results

-- 12.1 Computation of SGPA and CGPA are done using the procedure listed in 11.6 11.10. - 12.2 For Final % of Marks equivalent to the computed final CGPA, the following formula may be used ... % of Marks = (final CGPA 0.5) x 10
+- 11.1 Computation of SGPA and CGPA are done using the procedure listed in 10.6 10.10. - 11.2 For Final % of Marks equivalent to the computed final CGPA, the following formula may be used ... % of Marks = (final CGPA 0.5) x 10

-13.0 Award of Degree
+12.0 Award of Degree

-- 13.1 A Student who registers for all the specified Subjects/ Courses as listed in the Course Structure, satisfies all the Course Requirements, and passes all the examinations prescribed in the entire IDP E&T Programme and secures the required number of 174 for UGP and 80 Credits for PGP (with CGPA ≥ 5.0/ 6.0), within 10 Academic Years from the Date of Commencement of the First Academic Year, shall be declared to have 'QUALIFIED' for the Award of the B.Tech.+M.Tech /MBA Degree(UGP and PGP) in the chosen Branch of Engineering as selected at the time of Admission. - 13.2 A Student who qualifies for the Award of UG + PG Degree as listed in Item 13.1 shall be placed in the following Classes ... - 13.3 Students with final CGPA (at the end of the IDP) for both UGP/ PGP \ge 8.00/ 7.75, and fulfilling the following conditions - - (i) should have passed all the Subjects/Courses in 'FIRST APPEARANCE' within the first 5 Academic Years (or 10 Sequential Semesters) from the Date of Commencement of his First Academic Year, - (ii) should have secured a CGPA ≥ 8.00/7.75, at the end of each of the 10 Sequential Semesters, starting from the I Year I Semester onwards,

-(iii) should not have been detained or prevented from writing the End Semester Examinations in any Semester due to shortage of attendance or any other reason, shall be placed in 'FIRST CLASS with DISTINCTION'.

-Students having final CGPA (at the end of IDP) for both UGP/ PGP \ge 8.00/ 7.75, but not fulfilling the above conditions shall be placed in 'FIRST CLASS'.

-- 13.4 Students with final CGPA (at the end of the IDP) for UGP/ PGP \ge 6.50/ 6.75 but < 8.00/ 7.75, shall be placed in 'FIRST CLASS'. - 13.5 Students with final CGPA (at the end of the IDP) for both UGP/ PGP \geq 5.50/ 6.00 but < 6.50/ 6.75, shall be placed in 'SECOND CLASS'. - 13.6 All other Students who qualify for the Award of the Degree (as per Item 13.1), with final CGPA (at the end of the IDP) for UGP \geq 5.00 but < 5.50, shall be placed in 'PASS CLASS'. - 13.7 A student with final CGPA (at the end of the IDP) for UGP < 5.00 will not be eligible for the Award of the B. Tech Degree. - 13.8 A student with final CGPA (at the end of the IDP) for PGP < 6.00 will not be eligible for the Award of the M. Tech / MBA Degree. - 13.9 Students fulfilling the conditions listed under Item 13.1 alone will be eligible candidates for 'University Rank' and 'Gold Medal' considerations.
+- A Student who registers for all the specified Subjects/ Courses as listed in the Course Structure, satisfies all the Course Requirements, and passes all the examinations prescribed in the entire UG E&T Programme (UGP), and secures the required number of 192 Credits (with CGPA ≥ 5.0), within 8 Academic Years from the Date of Commencement of the First Academic Year, shall be declared to have 'QUALIFIED' for the Award of the B.Tech.
+Degree in the chosen Branch of Engineering as selected at the time of Admission. - 12.2 A Student who qualifies for the Award of the Degree as listed in Item 12.1, shall be placed in the following Classes ... - 12.3 Students with final CGPA (at the end of the UGP) ≥ 8.00 : - (i) Shall be placed in 'First Class with distinction' if fulfilling the following conditions. - (a) should not fail in any Subjects/Courses and should complete the required credits for the Award of Degree within the first 4 Academic Years (or 8 Sequential Semesters) from the Date of Commencement of his First Academic Year, - (b) should not have been detained or prevented from writing the End Semester Examinations in any Semester due to shortage of attendance or any other reason. - (ii) Shall be placed in 'First Class' if not fulfilling the above a & b conditions - 12.4 Students with final CGPA (at the end of the UGP) \geq 6.50 but < 8.00, shall be placed in 'FIRST CLASS'. - 12.5 Students with final CGPA (at the end of the UGP) \geq 5.50 but < 6.50, shall be placed in 'SECOND CLASS'. - All other Students who qualify for the Award of the Degree (as per Item 12.1), with final CGPA (at the end of the UGP) \geq 5.00 but < 5.50, shall be placed in 'PASS CLASS'. - 12.7 A student with final CGPA (at the end of the UGP) < 5.00 will not be eligible for the Award of the Degree.

+12.8 Students fulfilling the conditions listed under Item 12.3 alone will be eligible candidates for - 'University Rank' and 'Gold Medal' considerations.

-14.0 Withholding of Results
+13.0 Withholding of Results

-14.1 If the student has not paid fees to University/ College at any stage, or has pending dues against his name due to any reason whatsoever, or if any case of indiscipline is pending against him, the result of the student may be withheld, and he will not be allowed to go into the next higher Semester.
+13.1 If the student has not paid fees to University/ College at any stage, or has pending dues against his name due to any reason whatsoever, or if any case of indiscipline is pending against him, the result of the student may be withheld, and he will not be allowed to go into the next higher Semester.
 The Award or issue of the Degree may also be withheld in such cases.

-15.0 Transitory Regulations
+14.0 Transitory Regulations